 If you are applying from, or have qualifications from, outside the EU, please contact our International Admissions Team on 0113 812 1111 or at firstname.lastname@example.org for further advice on applying for our courses.

 If your Nationality / Country of birth / Domicile are either all or some outside the UK/EU and/or you have not been living in the UK/EU in the last 3 years, then we may need to undertake a fee status assessment to determine whether you will be classed as a home or overseas student.

 We will check this information when you submit your application and send you a form to complete if this is required.

 Some courses require applicants to complete a Disclosure and Barring Service (DBS, formerly the Criminal Records Bureau or CRB) check as part of the entry requirements.
-If a DBS check is required this will be specified in the entry requirements on the Course Finder.
+If a DBS check is required this will be specified in the entry requirements on the Online Prospectus.

 Applicants holding firm offers on courses which require DBS checks will be sent an application form and instructions on how to complete it.
 For courses starting in September this will usually be from around May/June each year, or around October for courses starting in January.
 You will need to complete the process and receive a DBS certificate before starting the course.

 If you already hold a DBS/CRB certificate obtained through another organisation, you will still need to complete a new check.
 It is not possible to transfer a certificate.

 Some courses also require applicants to complete a satisfactory health check before being accepted.
 Applicants holding firm offers will initially be required to complete a health questionnaire.
 Instructions will be sent at the same time as the DBS application forms as specified above.